IrisLiu-00/dndnotes/_notes/Campaign/Players/Toby.md

 - Sneak attack only lands if main attk lands
 - Cunning action - bonus dash, disengage, hide
+- Fast hands - use bonus action to make sleight of hand, take Use Object action
 - Can hold breath forever